 “Alas, that is a question I have no answer to,” Death said.

 “What about the beings that Eternity did not destroy?”

-“With absence of Light, the few civilizations in the remaining planets have frozen and stopped.
+“With absence of Light, the few remaining planets have frozen and stopped.
 The universe is at a stand still and Darkness consumes all.”

 She sat up straighter.
 “So they are still present?”